Overview of Outwood Academy City

 Outwood Academy City offers financial assistance for families and students wishing to attend school trips and excursions, this ensures that all students benefit from a variety of experiences designed to enhance life chances and removes what could be a financial barrier.

-A greater focus will be adopted to support all students in meeting the minimum requirement of 94%.
-An equivalent FT Education Welfare Officer is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
+A greater focus will be adopted to support all students in meeting the minimum requirement of 95%.
+An Attendance Manager is employed to drive attendance and work closely to support the most vulnerable groups of students and families.
 There is also an allocation for hardship fund to assist pupils who may struggle to attend school due to transport or uniform issues.

 Lexia Reading is used by school systems throughout the world to encourage students to improve their reading and literacy.
 Lexia Reading’s interactive, educational software will help identified students learn to read, and increase school performance.
 The package will initially be used with Key Stage 3 to support lifelong literacy.
 Additional reading interventions (MISKIN/Corrective Reader) will also be put in place for students identified from LUCID and targeted if reading age is below 9.